CausticKirbyZ/pipelinetest/README.md

 # pipelinetest
-repository to test pipeline features
+repository to test github and other pipeline features